skypyproject/skypy/README.rst

 ^^^^^^^^^^^^^^^^^

-Whether you would like to contribute to SkyPy with your own piece of code or helping SkyPy develop a concrete feature of the SkyPy roadmap
+Whether you would like to contribute to SkyPy with your own piece of code or helping SkyPy develop a concrete feature of the SkyPy roadmap:

 1. Read through our `Discussions Page`_ to start a new conversation and share your ideas or follow up an existing conversation on a feature of the roadmap.